rocicorp/replicache/design.md

   * Versioned meaning that we can go back to any previous version
   * Versioned also meaning that we can _fork_ from a version, apply many transactions, then reveal this new version atomically (like git branch and merge)
   * Transactional meaning that we can read and write many keys atomically

+Additionally, in memory, user code provides a mapping of named *mutators*.
+A mutator is just a function that implements some local mutation operation.

 ### Commits